Frankenmint/email-hell/README.md

 # Email-hell
 Are you tired of Getting spam from a specific email address?
 Use this Python script to email them back in an automated fashion

+#Legal Disclaimer:

+This sofware was created for educational and information purposes only.
+Use of any files or code or likeness of files constitutes acknowledgement.
+Use of this script or any portions of it are considered acknoledgement the above mentioned statements.
+By using this script I acknoledge and accept full liability for any actions or consequences and release Franknenmint from any liabilities incurred as a result.

 # step 1